neofoniemobile/Crouton/README.markdown

 Context sensitive notifications for Android

+## Attention

+The ownership of the original repository has moved to [keyboardsurfer](https://github.com/keyboardsurfer/Crouton).

 ## Overview

 **Crouton** is a class that can be used by Android developers that feel the need for an **alternative to the Context insensitive [Toast](http://developer.android.com/reference/android/widget/Toast.html)**.